Hazem-osos/egbackend/RENDER_DEPLOYMENT.md

 ### Error: "SSL connection required"
 - Make sure `?ssl-mode=REQUIRED` is included in your DATABASE_URL
 - Or set `DB_SSL_CA_CERT` if your database requires a specific certificate

+### Error: "The table `User` does not exist" or "P2021"
+- **Solution**: The database migrations haven't been run yet
+- **Option 1**: Wait for the next deployment - migrations run automatically during build
+- **Option 2**: Run migrations manually:
+  1. Go to your Render service → Shell
+  2. Run: `npx prisma migrate deploy`
+  3. This will create all necessary tables in your database
+- **Option 3**: If migrations fail, you can use `npx prisma db push` as a fallback (not recommended for production)

 ## Health Check:
 - Render will check `/api/health` endpoint